wp-plugins/soundy-audio-playlist/readme.txt

 1. **Play/Pause Button Designer**

 == Changelog ==

+= 2.1 &nbsp;&nbsp; - &nbsp;&nbsp; January 13th, 2015 =

+Fixed bugs in Import Command and Soundtrack List:

+* The Import command imported only MP3 files.
+The command imports now all MP3, OGG and WAVE files from the media library.
+* Quotes and apostrophes in soundtrack properties caused problems.
+These problems are now gone.

 = 2.0 &nbsp;&nbsp; - &nbsp;&nbsp; January 5th, 2015 =
 * Play/Pause button size and corner positioning can now be made responsive in "Button Responsiveness" tab of plugin settings page.